-Finally, the results of optimization of the SK model are shown in Fig. \ref{fig:SK}.
-In all cases the early generations exhibit reliable optimization and show strong capability to navigate entangled Hilbert space.
-However, the model's particular proneness to local minima is exhibit by longer optimization stretches without progress.
-These stretches are present particularly often in the simulation case and we observe more stable optimization for the real hardware case.
-Unfortunately, the requirements on number of generations appears to be undercut quite substantially by the number of generations we were able to perform.
-However, Fig. \ref{fig:op_usage} gives some insight into the algorithms gate and operation preferences during SK Hamiltonian optimization, exhibiting distinct differences to the previously discussed optimization of the local problem.
-We find the algorithm to be much more 'cautious' in adding gates to the circuit and rather requires all gate choices to be finely tuned as can be seen from the relatively low frequency of gate insertions in comparison to gate swapping.
-For this problem we start with local $\sigma^{(x)}$-eigenstates in all qubits making the $\sigma^{(y)}_i \sigma^{(y)}_j$ particularly useful.
+Finally, the results of optimization of the SK model are shown in \cref{fig:SK}.
+In all cases, the early generations exhibit reliable optimization and show strong capability to navigate entangled Hilbert space.
+However, the model's particular proneness to local minima is exhibited by longer optimization stretches without progress.
+These stretches are present particularly often in the simulation case, and we observe more stable optimization for the real hardware case.
+Unfortunately, the required number of generations appears to be undercut quite substantially by the number of generations we were able to perform.
+However, \cref{fig:op_usage} (bottom) gives some insight into the algorithm's gate and operation preferences during SK optimization, exhibiting distinct differences to the previously discussed local problem.
+We find the algorithm to be more ``cautious'' in adding gates to the circuit and rather requires all gate choices to be finely tuned as can be seen from the relatively low frequency of gate insertions in comparison to gate swapping.
+For this problem we start with local $\sigma^{(x)}$-eigenstates in all qubits, making the $\sigma^{(y)}_i \sigma^{(y)}_j$ particularly useful.
 Interestingly, such gates are predominantly added to the circuit via swapping and not via regular insertion.
-If this behaviour is connected to the unusual Hilbert space traversal conducted by evolutionary algorithms in general and the swapping operation in particular remains a question for further investigations. \\
+Whether this behavior is connected to the unusual Hilbert space traversal conducted by evolutionary algorithms in general, and the swapping operation in particular, is subject to further research.